 Use this link to view a video excerpt from this program: https://youtube.com/shorts/xY6R1qxunws?feature=share

 Both in-person and virtual (live and pre-recorded) options are available for this program.

 Lauren Youngman and Heather Pike are dance educators who have over 15 years experience teaching movement classes to children of all abilities in arts integrated settings.
 They have worked as teaching artists for the Carolina Ballet in residencies for both Title 1 and Special Education Pre K Classrooms as well as the Wake Co.
 Reading to Achieve Camps.
+In addition, Lauren and Heather have worked with Arts Access teaching residencies and workshops.
 Studio experience includes Arts Together, ADF’s Samuel H. Scripps Studio and Barriskill Dance.
-Recently, Lauren became a Fellow for A+ schools.
+Recently, Lauren became a Fellow for A+ schools and Heather is pursuing her graduate degree in Dance Education from UNCG.
 Together they have also conducted several professional development workshops, including presentations for A+ schools and ArtsR4life.